The Irony of Fate 2: Production

 Almost all of the lead actors from the first film appeared in the sequel, except for Georgi Burkov, Liya Akhedzhakova and Olga Naumenko.

 Burkov died in 1990.
 Akhedzhakova refused to take part in the film.
 Naumenko agreed to the filming, but managed to be in only one episode.
 Later, her schedule did not coincide with the director's and further shooting did not take place which led to her being cut from the final version of the film.

 Initially Milla Jovovich was invited for the role of Nadya, but she read the script and refused.
 In an interview Jovovich stated that she declined to appear in the film because she was apprehensive about acting in Russian, because her main language is English.
 However four years later she did act in Russian — in the 2011 film Lucky Trouble alongside Khabensky, also produced by Bekmambetov.

 Release

 The film opened 21 December 2007 in Russia in 903 theatres, the widest opening in Russia at the time.

 Reception

 The film received positive reviews from Film.ru, Time Out, KG, Kinomania and a number of other publications.
+At the same time, the film is often accused of intrusive advertising and targeting the box office, as well as an excessive number of special effects.

-Online newspaper Lenta.ru praised the films cast, humor and atmosphere but criticized the picture for excessive product placement.
+Online newspaper Lenta.ru praised the film's cast, humor and atmosphere but criticized the excessive product placement.
+Gazeta.ru wrote that the film, which the creators presented as an instant classic, is "steeped in boredom, contrivance and falsehood."
+Andrey Myagkov, although he took part in the filming, eventually expressed his regret and dissatisfaction with the final result.

 The film grossed a record $35.7 million in its first two weeks of release and went on to gross $50 million in Russia and $55 million worldwide.